bhanuvikasr/Deep-RL-TORCS/README.md

-## Using Keras and Deep Deterministic Policy Gradient to play TORCS
+# Using Keras and Deep Deterministic Policy Gradient to play TORCS
+## Abstract

 300 lines of python code to demonstrate DDPG with Keras